ibm-cloud-docs/cloud-databases/k8-tutorial.md

 ## Creating your database

-6. Create your database deployment.
+- Create your database deployment.

-Note that this process creates a standard database instance in the service you specify that incurs additional charges in your selected plan.
+This process creates a standard database instance in the service you specify that incurs additional charges in your selected plan.
 {: note}

-The database can be created from the command line by using the `ibmcloud resource service-instance-create` command.
+- The database can be created from the command line by using the `ibmcloud resource service-instance-create` command.
 The command takes a service instance name, a service name, plan name, and location.

-The service name is one of the {{site.data.keyword.databases-for}} services, `databases-for-datastax`, `databases-for-elasticsearch`, `databases-for-enterprisedb`, `databases-for-etcd`, `databases-for-mongodb`, `databases-for-postgresql`, `databases-for-redis`, `messages-for-rabbitmq`, or `databases-for-mysql`.
+- The service name is one of the {{site.data.keyword.databases-for}} services, `databases-for-datastax`, `databases-for-elasticsearch`, `databases-for-enterprisedb`, `databases-for-etcd`, `databases-for-mongodb`, `databases-for-postgresql`, `databases-for-redis`, `messages-for-rabbitmq`, or `databases-for-mysql`.

 ```shell
 ibmcloud resource service-instance-create <your_deployment_name> <service_name> standard <region>
 ```
 {: pre}

-Remember the database deployment name.
+- Remember the database deployment name.
 Find your [region identifier here](/docs/cloud-databases?topic=cloud-databases-allowlisting#allowlist-ips).
 {: tip}

 ## Configuring the Kubernetes App

-7. [Create an {{site.data.keyword.containershort_notm}}](/docs/containers?topic=containers-getting-started#getting-started).
+1. [Create an {{site.data.keyword.containershort_notm}}](/docs/containers?topic=containers-getting-started#getting-started).
 Choose the location and resource group that you want to set up your cluster in.
 Select the cluster type that you want to use.
 This example only requires the lite plan, which comes with one worker node.
 Once a cluster is provisioned, you are given a list of steps to follow to access your cluster and set the environment variables under the _Access_ tab.
 You are also able to verify that your deployment is provisioned and running normally.

-8. Make sure that you are targeting the correct {{site.data.keyword.cloud_notm}} resource group of your {{site.data.keyword.containershort_notm}}.
+2. Make sure that you are targeting the correct {{site.data.keyword.cloud_notm}} resource group of your {{site.data.keyword.containershort_notm}}.

 Use the following command to target your cluster resource group if your resource group is other than `default`.